Swiping their way higher: Visa, Mastercard could be the next $1 trillion companies

 NEW YORK (Reuters) - Tech and internet titans were the first to reach $1 trillion in stock market value, but the next U.S. companies that could do so are better known for their plastic.

-Soaring stock prices are propelling credit and debit card companies Visa Inc (V.N) and Mastercard Inc (MA.N) up the market value charts, where they currently rank 7th and 11th among companies in the benchmark S&P 500 .SPX index.
+Soaring stock prices are propelling credit and debit card companies Visa Inc and Mastercard Inc up the market value charts, where they currently rank 7th and 11th among companies in the benchmark S&P 500 index.
 The stock prices of both Visa and Mastercard have gained roughly 50% in the past year.

-While the stocks may not keep up that torrid pace, Visa and Mastercard would each be worth over $1 trillion by 2023 if their average annual gains of the past three years were to continue, surging past the likes of Facebook Inc (FB.O) and Berkshire Hathaway Inc (BRKa.N), if they also maintain their recent pace.
+While the stocks may not keep up that torrid pace, Visa and Mastercard would each be worth over $1 trillion by 2023 if their average annual gains of the past three years were to continue, surging past the likes of Facebook Inc and Berkshire Hathaway Inc, if they also maintain their recent pace.

 Fueling their rise is a shift toward cashless financial transactions spurred by a rise in online shopping.